siccoo/repo-manager-qa-test/Readme.md

 - Cypress tests can be integrated with GitHub Actions.
 ```

-**Notes:** If you run cypress on *repoCreation.spec.js*, you will get an error, because it's hypothectical and not *actual* or *real*.
+**Notes:** If you run cypress on *repoCreation.spec.js*, you will get an error, because it's hypothectical and not *actual* or *real* web app.
 But I have to show because it was requested the Framework choice.
 All of the answers is in **test-strategy.md** file and the cypress test file is also in **repoCreation.spec.cy.js**.